pervognsen/bitwise/FAQ.md

 as a computer science undergraduate student or as a working programmer, e.g. standard textbook algorithms and data structures.
 But the more you already know, the easier it will be.
 While the formal prerequisites for Bitwise are minimal, don't expect it to be easy.
-Be ready to wrestle with deep, new ideas on a recurring basis.
+Be ready to wrestle with new ideas on a recurring basis.
 Some topics will out of necessity be covered at a rapid pace, with pointers to additional reading material for people who need or want to learn more.